top of page

 1. Pastoral.
 Say someone in your group has a parent die.
 You're a young youth leader, you've never had to deal with anything like that before.
 Type in: What are five important things as a Christian to say to someone whose parent has died?
 Or, What Bible verses can I use to give hope after bereavement?
 That search brings up Revelation 21.4; Psalm 34.18; 1 Thess.
 4.13-14; John 14.1-3 and Isa.
 41.10.
 All of those are brilliant verses for that context.
 Traditionally, you’ve probably looked up 'hope' or 'loss' in the Bible which may have nothing to do with bereavement.

-2. Tech skills.
+3. Tech skills.
 You have no idea how to use social media?
 Type in: Give me five reel ideas from this talk: [then upload your talk] Or five captions.
+Type in: Please create a social media advertising plan for our church youth group.
+You'll find the information at (your group web page).

 • Use it to narrow the tone.
 Copy and paste a talk and say: ‘Can you make this talk more engaging for a 10-year-old?’
 You don't have to accept everything it says.
 You may check it and think, 'No, I don't think that's right for me' and that's OK.
 But maybe it spots some things about your vocabulary or ideas that could be better phrased a different way.